NH State Representative Tom Cormen

 Representative David Meuse, a terrific Democratic legislator from Portsmouth, has written about several of the bills on his website.
 I will refer to Rep. Meuse’s website for discussions of these bills.

-A couple of motions appear in the table that have not appeard in my lists before.
+A couple of motions appear in the table that have not appeared in my lists before.
 “Interim Study” means that the committee may continue working on the bill.
 In theory, that is.
 It’s really “death with dignity” for the bill.
 “Recommit” also sends a bill back to its committee, but in a more serious way.

 Bill Motion Type of vote My vote Result of vote Notes